sylmarien/ulhpc-school/README.md

 ## Understanding and using the software available on the UL HPC platform

+The software architecture on the platform revolves aroung the `module` tool

 ## Adding a software to the existing stack